obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 ## Connect to a remote vault

 > [!danger] Is your current vault in an iCloud, OneDrive, Dropbox, or other syncing folder?
-Please [[Back up your data|read this guide]] before proceeding.
+Please [[Back up your vault|read this guide]] before proceeding.

 1. Next to your newly created vault, select **Connect**.